If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 Also, this lens does have OSS built into it or an optical SteadyShot.

-If you’re starting, or maybe you’re not doing real estate photography full-time, I would say this lens is the way to go.
+If you’re starting or not doing real estate photography full-time, I would say this lens is the way to go.

 It gets the job done, does it well, and it’s affordable.